Free gas and electric vouchers: how they work for families with prepayment meters

 Important terminology explained

-• Prepayment penalty - those with prepayment meters usually end up paying more for the energy they use as it costs energy companies more to service these customers.
-But as it's normally struggling families that have prepayment meters, that's long been thought to be unfair.
-From July 2023, that prepayment penalty will be removed, and prices will be in line with those on standard meters who pay by direct debit.
+- Prepayment penalty - those with prepayment meters historically paid more for the energy they used as it cost energy companies more to service these customers.
+But as it tended to be struggling families that have prepayment meters, it was long thought to be unfair.
+As of July 2023, that prepayment penalty has been removed, and prices will be in line with those on standard meters who pay by direct debit.

-• Energy price cap - this is the average maximum price you will pay per unit of energy that you use, but is usually stated as an annual average price a typical household would pay.
+- Energy price cap - this is the average maximum price you will pay per unit of energy that you use, but is usually stated as an annual average price a typical household would pay.
 It's set by the energy regulator Ofgem and is reviewed every three months.
-From July 2023, this will be £2,074.
+As of July 2023, this will be £2,074.
+It will change again on 1 October.

 Am I eligible for a free fuel voucher?